foundation SNACK DRIVE

 BOOKMOBILE FOOD PANTRY

-MLD's Bookmobile provides nutritious snacks at low-income housing Bookmobile stops.
-Many children are reliant upon these healthy afternoon snacks so they don't go hungry.
+MLD's Bookmobile provides nutritious snacks for young patrons at Bookmobile stops.
+Many families that face food insecurity are reliant upon these healthy afternoon snacks.

-In addition to these snacks, the Bookmobile offers "Pantry Baskets" filled with personal hygiene items, and take home food.
-Whitney, Outreach Community Specialist, shared "At one of our stops, we have several kids ages ranging from 5-17 come on to get books and most of them grab snacks and hygiene products.
+In addition to these snacks, the Bookmobile offers "Pantry Baskets" filled with personal hygiene items, and take-home food.
+Whitney, Community Librarian, shared "At one of our stops, we have several kids ages ranging from 5-17 come on to get books and most of them grab snacks and hygiene products.
 The kids have expressed more than once they are hungry, and some say there isn't much for dinner.
 I have also heard that the school lunches are not keeping them full either."

-The Library's after school program, M.A.S.H.
-(Meridian After School Hangout) provides middle & high school teens a safe space to hand out with friends, socialize, work on homework, play games, and check out books.
+Cherry Lane's after-school program, M.A.S.H.
+(Meridian After School Hangout) provides middle & high school teens a safe space to hang out with friends, socialize, work on homework, play games, and check out books.

 Many of these students are picked up by parents later in the evening, so there is a large gap of time between when students have access to food at school lunch, and when they're able to have dinner at home.
-Snacks at the MASH program have had a huge impact on teens and provide the fuel they need to have a positive experience at the library.
+Snacks at the After School Hangout programs have had a huge impact on teens and provide the fuel they need to have a positive experience at the library.

 "The youth who attend the MASH program at Cherry Lane Library are so grateful for the snacks donated by their community.
 Having a snack after school is necessary to get through the day.
 Knowing they can visit the library and have this need met makes it easier to enjoy their time at the library and be more successful in what is left to accomplish that day.
 Sharing food together is the beginning of building strong relationships, between youth and their peers who visit the library and between library staff who engage with the youth who attend the MASH program."